shorepine/alles/main/amy/README.md

 t = time, int64: ms since some fixed start point on your host. you should always give this if you can. v = oscillator, uint, 0 to 63. default: 0
-V = volume, float 0 to about 10 in practice. volume knob for the entire synth / speaker. default 1.0 w = waveform, uint, 0 to 8 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, KS, PCM, OFF]. default: 0/SINE W = breakpoint1 target mask. x = "low" EQ amount for the entire synth (Fc=800Hz). float, in dB, -15 to 15.
+V = volume, float 0 to about 10 in practice. volume knob for the entire synth / speaker. default 1.0 w = waveform, uint, 0 to 9 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, KS, PCM, ALGO, OFF]. default: 0/SINE W = breakpoint1 target mask. x = "low" EQ amount for the entire synth (Fc=800Hz). float, in dB, -15 to 15.
 0 is off. default: 0 y = "mid" EQ amount for the entire synth (Fc=2500Hz). float, in dB, -15 to 15.
 0 is off. default: 0